Premier announces rural firefighting and cancer care funding - BC News

 The Fire Chief’s Association of B.C. will receive $1.75 million to support rural communities and First Nations fire departments, while $1.6 million has been provided to the B.C.
 Injury Research and Prevention Unit for an education campaign teaching people how to stay safe and prevent fires.

-Eby also announced $20 million will be provided to the Canadian Cancer Care society and Hope Air to help people in rural communities with a cancer diagnosis travel to get the care they need.
+Eby also announced $20 million will be provided to the Canadian Cancer Society and Hope Air to help people in rural communities with a cancer diagnosis travel to get the care they need.

 “The last thing they need to worry about is logistics to get treatment,” Eby said.